It is true the great Maharashi will be back on Monday and things will be back to normal, which is what you and I wish.

 What a nasty looking guy he is.

-I think it says something about your campaign and your personality, because I saw it and I would have voted for the other guy, and I'm not even a Democrat.
+I think it says something about your campaign and your personality because I saw it and I would have voted for the other guy.

 Of course I'm not.

-But anyway, Alvin Green is the legitimate can people voted for him because they liked his name, or because they knew someone of the same name, or they once had a friend growing up who had the same name.
+People voted for him because they liked his name or because they knew someone of the same name or they once had a friend growing up who had the same name.

-The reasons were that they were that you know Helder Skelter.
+The reasons were that they were that, you know, Helder Skelter.

 It's amazing.

-Um everyone is fighting over Helen Thomas's seat.
+Everyone is fighting over Helen Thomas's seat.

-You know this, you know this.
+You know this, you know this?

-Helen Thomas's seat is up.
+Helen Thomas' seat is up.

 Bloomberg wants the seat.